 The Colville Confederated Tribes (CCT) Chief Joseph Hatchery (CJH) is the fourth hatchery obligated under the Grand Coulee Dam/Dry Falls project, originating in the 1940s.
 Leavenworth, Entiat, and Winthrop National Fish Hatcheries were built and operated as mitigation for salmon blockage at Grand Coulee Dam, but the fourth hatchery was not built, and the obligation was nearly forgotten.
 After the Colville Tribes successfully collaborated with the United States to resurrect the project, planning of the hatchery began in 2001 and construction was completed in 2013.
 The monitoring program began in 2012 and adult Chinook Salmon were brought on station for the first time in June 2013.
-Bonneville Power Administration (BPA) is the primary funding source for CJH, and the Mid-Columbia PUDs (Douglas, Grant and Chelan County) have entered into cost-share agreements with the tribes and BPA in order to meet some of their mitigation obligations.
+Bonneville Power Administration (BPA) is the primary funding source for CJH, and the Mid-Columbia PUDs (Douglas, Grant, and Chelan County) have entered into cost-share agreements with the tribes and BPA in order to meet some of their mitigation obligations.

-The CJH production level was set at 100% in 2018 during the sixth year of operation for the Summer/Fall Chinook program.
-In July and August the CCT used a purse seine vessel to collect 1,159 summer/fall Chinook for broodstock for both the integrated and segregated programs (including Similkameen).
-Additionally, 19 summer/fall Chinook were collected at the Okanogan adult weir in September.
+The CJH production level was set at 100% in 2019 during the seventh year of operation for the Summer/Fall Chinook program.
+In July and August the CCT used a purse seine vessel to collect 1,223 summer/fall Chinook for broodstock for both the integrated and segregated programs (including Similkameen).
+Additionally, 10 summer/fall Chinook were collected at the Okanogan adult weir in August and September.
 The summer/fall Chinook program collected enough brood to meet full production level.
-The cumulative pre spawn holding survival, for all Summer/Fall brood collected, was 65.2% for hatchery-origin broodstock (HOB) and 77.1% for natural-origin broodstock (NOB).
-The survival standard (90%) was not met by both the hatchery-origin and natural-origin brood.
-Total green egg take for the season was 1,163,997 (58% of full program).
-Egg survival from green egg to eyed egg averaged 85.2% for NOB and 87.0% for HOB, both under the survival standard (90%) for this life stage.
-Cumulative egg survival from green egg to eyed egg was 88.5% for NOB and 78.9% for HOB, which is under the survival standard (90%) for this life stage.
-There was no integrated or segregated sub-yearling program for brood year 2018 due to low egg take.
-After in-hatchery mortalities from pre-spawn holding through ponding there were 475,411 fish on hand at the end of April for the yearling releases in 2020 (43% of the yearling program).
+The cumulative pre spawn holding survival, for all Summer/Fall brood collected, was 89.9% for hatchery-origin broodstock (HOB) and 95.8% for natural-origin broodstock (NOB).
+The survival standard (90%) was met by both the hatcheryorigin and natural-origin brood.
+Total green egg take for the season was 2,530,220 (93% of full program).
+Egg survival from green egg to eyed egg averaged 82.9% for NOB and 87.2% for HOB, both under the survival standard (90%) for this life stage.
+Cumulative egg survival from green egg to eyed egg was 82.9% for NOB and 87.2% for HOB, which is under the survival standard (90%) for this life stage.
+After in-hatchery mortalities from pre-spawn holding through ponding there were 1,354,996 fish on hand at the end of April for the yearling releases in 2021 (93% of the yearling program) and 565,777 fish on hand for the sub-yearling releases in May 2020 (81%) of full program).

-2018 was the fourth year for Summer/Fall Chinook sub-yearling hatchery releases from the CJH programs and the fourth year for yearlings released from Similkameen and Omak acclimation ponds that had been reared at the CJH central facility.
-In April, 280,055 integrated yearling summer/fall Chinook were released from the Omak acclimation pond and 240,725 were released by Washington Department of Fish & Wildlife (WDFW) from the Similkameen Pond; combined these programs were at 87% of the full program goal of 600,000 integrated yearlings.
-There were no integrated sub-yearlings from brood year (BY) 2017 released in May 2018.
-However, there were 399,299 yearling and 182,462 sub-yearling segregated Chinook were released directly from Chief Joseph Hatchery (80% and 46% of full program, respectively).
+2019 was the fifth year for Summer/Fall Chinook hatchery yearlings released from the CJH, Similkameen and Omak acclimation ponds.
+In April, 280,055 integrated yearling summer/fall Chinook were released from the Omak acclimation pond and 240,812 were released by Washington Department of Fish & Wildlife (WDFW) from the Similkameen Pond; combined these programs were at 87% of the full program goal of 800,000 integrated yearlings.
+There were no integrated or segregated sub-yearlings from brood year (BY) 2018 released in May 2019.
+However, there were 399,299 yearling Chinook released directly from Chief Joseph Hatchery (80% of full program).